Edinburgh-College-of-Art/dynamic-web-design/docs/_lectures/IntroAndFormsWithF3.md

 ![Very simple form](img/image002.jpg)

-And when the Submit button is clicked, the URL changes to the one shown above, i.e. it ends in _namesave.cgi_ (and what comes before that depends on the URL of the form itself, because in the HTML of the form _action_ attribute we have used a _relative link --_ relative and absolute links work in forms just the same way as anywhere else). **NB, the application in this example is now a dummy, so you'll get a "permission denied" message when you try to execute it, but you can still see what happens to the URL.**
+And when the Submit button is clicked, the URL changes to the one shown above, i.e. it ends in _namesave.cgi_ (and what comes before that depends on the URL of the form itself, because in the HTML of the form _action_ attribute we have used a _relative link --_ relative and absolute links work in forms just the same way as anywhere else). **NB, the application in this example is no longer there, so you'll get a "not found" message when you try to execute it, but you can still see what happens to the URL.**

 This principle can be extended, in that there are a considerable range of types of input available (lists, buttons, checkboxes, etc.), and clearly the URL produced can become very complicated, but the mechanism remains the same.

-Editors such as Dreamweaver make the creation of forms very simple.
+Editors can make the creation of forms very simple.
 The trickier part comes when you want to do something with the data they create.
 The basic mechanism is fairly simple: the "form" tag specifies through its "action" attribute a CGI application that will be used by the server to process the form data, and the method (GET or POST) will be as specified by the "method" attribute:

 ```html
 <form method="GET" action="namesave.cgi">